 Congratulations to Adapt-N for winning the Tulane Nitrogen Reduction Challenge $1 million grand prize on Dec.
 14, 2017.
 Read more about the challenge below.

 The Tulane Nitrogen Reduction Challenge is offering $1 million to the team with the best solution to reduce nitrogen runoff from farming, the cause of vast annual “dead zones” in major bodies of water like the Gulf of Mexico.
-The grand prize will be awarded Dec.
-14, 2017.

 The $1 million prize will be awarded to the team who creates an efficient, cost effective and scalable solution to address hypoxia.